-This website provides information and advice on Birdwatching in eastern Germany.
+This website provides information and advice on Birdwatching in eastern and north east Germany.
 The area covered is bordered by Poland in the east, and the Baltic sea in the north.
-This part of Germany includes Berlin, the surrounding State of Brandenburg and the State of Mecklenburg-Vorpommern and the Baltic Islands to the north.
+This part of Germany includes Berlin, the surrounding State of Brandenburg, the State of Mecklenburg-Vorpommern and the Baltic Islands.

 Trip reports and relevant publications are described.